berndfo/istio-mock/README.md

 ### Make entry service accessible from outside

-To reach the services, at least one of them must be made available using a local port forward
+To reach the services, at least one of them must be made available using a local port forward like this (example for namespace `mock-1`, service name `service1`):

 ` kubectl port-forward --namespace mock-1 $(kubectl get pod --namespace mock-1 --selector="app=service1" --output jsonpath='{.items[0].metadata.name}') 8080:8080 `

-curl

 ` curl localhost:8080/ `